jitsi/lib-jitsi-meet/doc/API.md

             - muc
             - anonymousdomain
         4. useStunTurn -
         5. enableLipSync - (optional) boolean property which enables the lipsync feature.
-Currently works only in Chrome and is enabled by default.
+Currently works only in Chrome and is disabled by default.

 2. connect(options) - establish server connection
     - options - JS Object with ```id``` and ```password``` properties.